Tooth Club en_adu_01_top2.jpg en_adu_01_top3.jpg en_adu_01_top4.gif

 Periodontal membrane

-A buffer for teeth to sustain pressure from chewing to avoid damages to the teeth.
+- A buffer of teeth to sustain pressure from chewing to avoid teeth damages

 Alveolar bone